-Around the world, the country’s diaspora have targeted British and French embassies and consulates, saying their colonial masters are complicit and doing nothing against human rights abuses and the oppression of minority Anglophones by the Biya administration.
+Around the world, the country’s diaspora has targeted British and French embassies and consulates, saying their colonial masters are complicit and doing nothing against human rights abuses and the oppression of minority Anglophones by the Biya administration.

 The English-speaking Cameroonians in the Northwest and Southwest regions also say they have been marginalized for too long and want a return to the two-state federal system the country formed when East and West Cameroon came together in 1961.
-Others are calling for the secession or separation of the country’s Anglophone regions to form a country which they have named Southern Cameroons or Ambazonia Republic.
+Others are calling for the secession or separation of the country’s Anglophone regions to form a country which they have named Southern Cameroons or the Ambazonia Republic.

 While the situation has received plenty of international media coverage, it’s difficult to say what comes next in the country of about 25 million people.
-The country has generally enjoyed peace, but there are fears the current situation could escalate and threaten stability in Central African region.
+The country has generally enjoyed peace, but there are fears the current situation could escalate and threaten stability in the Central African region.

-In Colorado, the Cameroon diaspora of more than 250 (many of them U.S. citizens) is spread around South East Aurora, Centennial, Denver, Boulder and Colorado Springs.
+In Colorado, the Cameroon diaspora of more than 250 (many of them U.S. citizens) is spread around South East Aurora, Centennial, Denver, Boulder, and Colorado Springs.
 The community wants to make their voice heard about the situation in their native country.